Accelerated Recovery with RIS: Designing Wireless Resilience in Mission-Critical Environments: System Model

 \section{System Model}

-This paper considers the \ac{RIS}-aided cell-free \ac{MIMO} downlink system depicted in Fig~\ref{fig:1}.
+This paper considers the \ac{RIS}-aided cell-free \ac{MIMO} downlink system depicted in Fig.~\ref{fig:1}.
 In details, a set of single-antenna users $\mathcal{K}=\{1,\cdots,K\}$ is being served by a set of $L$-antenna \acp{AP} $\mathcal{N}=\{1,\cdots,N\}$.
-To enable an extra set of channel-links, we deploy an $M$-element \ac{RIS}, configured as a uniform planar array, within user range.
+To enable an extra set of channel-links, we deploy an $M$-element \ac{RIS}, configured as a uniform planar array\footnote{The elements are arranged in a grid that is as close to square as possible while maintaining integer dimensions.}, within user range (i.e., no farther than 300m from the users).
 The position is chosen in a strategic way, so that the \ac{RIS} is capable of providing alternative paths should direct links become blocked.
 The \ac{RIS} and the \acp{AP} are connected to and managed by a \ac{CP} via orthogonal fronthaul links.
 To meet the demands of the users, a \ac{QoS} target is set as a desired data rate denoted as $r_k^\mathsf{des}$, for each user.